a 4-week content strategy program for writers trapped inside a love-hate relationship with the internet

 Live Classes

-Attend classes live on Tuesday evenings for the opportunity to ask clarifying questions, be a part of a community, and start immediately on our weekly content assignments (i.e., “what to post”).
+Attend classes live on Sunday afternoons (3pm ET) for the opportunity to ask clarifying questions, be a part of a community, and start immediately on our weekly content assignments (i.e., “what to post”).
+Class meets September 13, 20, and 27, October 4 and 18

 Office Hours

-Join live Office Hours on Friday afternoons for personalized feedback on what you’re struggling with that week: whether that’s writing a new social media bio, filming your first green screen video, or brainstorming how to recycle content from one platform to another.
+Join live Office Hours on Friday afternoons (1pm ET) for personalized feedback on what you’re struggling with that week: whether that’s writing a new social media bio, filming your first green screen video, or brainstorming how to recycle content from one platform to another.
 You’ll tap into the wisdom of the group, and have the opportunity to learn from the experiences of writers further ahead in their careers.
+Office Hours happen on September 18 and 25, October 2 and 9

 Bestseller Strategy